Starmall Alabang fire: Aftermath

 Around 80 percent of Starmall Alabang was destroyed by the fire.
 The management estimates that the fire caused (US$1.73 million) worth of damage.
 The mall's Facebook page released a statement that they are grateful to the fire brigades and volunteers from Metro Manila and Cavite for responding the incident.

 The owner of the mall and former Senator Manny Villar also addressed their concerns to the coordinating tenants of the mall.
 He was also happy that his renovated historic red truck survived the incident.
 He also said that the historic red truck was where he started his business in 1975.
 “This is one of the two reconditioned red trucks I bought and started my business with in 1975.
 We had it displayed in one of our malls hoping to inspire people of the successful journey it had with me.”, he said on his Facebook post.

-In November 2023, 22 months after the incident, the mall was planned to be demolished to redevelop the former mall to The Terminal or VTX (Vista Integrated Terminal Exchange).
-The Terminal is a strip mall that opened on November 22, 2024.
+In November 2023, 22 months after the incident, the mall was demolished to make way for The Terminal and VTX (Vista Integrated Terminal Exchange).
+The Terminal is a strip mall under Vista Malls that opened on November 22, 2024.